-Guest post by Karen Weeks of elderwellness.net
+Guest post by Karen Weeks of Elder Wellness

-If you are preparing to enter your retirement years, you have much to look forward to.
+As you are prepare to enter your retirement years, you have much to look forward to.
 Without the nine-to-five burden, you will have more free time on your hands and can put greater effort into enjoying friends, family, and hobbies that you love.
 You still need money to maintain your lifestyle, however, and you may be worried that your funds will run dry when you no longer have a fixed income.

-Get a Handle on Your Monthly Expenses
+Tip 1: Get a Handle on Your Monthly Expenses

-Downsize Your Home to a Cheaper Property
+Tip 2: Downsize Your Home to a Cheaper Property

 If you have a large family home and your kids are long gone, you might consider moving to a smaller property.
 You can sell the house and use the profits to fund the down payment you will need for a new place.
 Downsizing also has other benefits for seniors: It means you will spend less money and time on home maintenance.
 When looking for a new property, you can further focus on finding the perfect real estate for aging in place; for instance, you can opt for a one-story model that nixes the need to climb stairs.

-Hold Off on Collecting Social Security
+Tip 3: Hold Off on Collecting Social Security

-Make the Most of Medicare
+Tip 4: Make the Most of Medicare

 Health care is one of the most significant costs that older persons have to deal with.
 You can save significantly in the big picture by switching to a Medicare Advantage plan.
-This United States government website explains how it's done.
+The United States Medicare website explains how it's done.
 Medicare Advantage covers additional fees, such as certain preventive care procedures: For instance, Anthem provides expanded coverage for prescriptions as well as dental and vision services.
 Since it’s often cheaper to address healthcare problems when they are in their early stages instead of paying for large-scale treatments down the road, this is sure to be a monetary boon.